 Since then, this figure has increased to millions of dollars, which I will discuss in more detail further down this article.

 As a result, the world’s second most popular cryptocurrency – Ethereum, is in the process of attempting to move from Proof of Work to Proof of Stake.
-The Ethereum Proof of Stake date is yet to be confirmed, however the team are working hard to get there as quickly as possible.
+The Ethereum Proof of Stake date is yet to be confirmed, however, the team is working hard to get there as quickly as possible.

 PoW Adoption vs. PoS Adoption